Fezzik: If there are, we'll all be dead.

 Cube: Rappers, Ice, we ain't.Ice: My lines, Cube, are too quaint?Cube: Knock it off, Ice.

-- Minor Batman villain Humpty Dumpty also does this, frequently singing in rhyme to himself while he works on repairing things in his cell at Arkham.
-Dumpty's rhyming skills come in handy when demons invade the asylum: as noted below, the legions of Hell speak in verse, and those who do so naturally, like Humpty, are the equivalent of demonic-to-English translators.
+- Minor Batman villain Humpty Dumpty also does this, stemming from his fixation on nursery rhymes.
+In Arkham Asylum Living Hell this is actually important to the climax; as noted below, the legions of Hell speak in verse, and those who do so naturally, like Humpty, are the equivalent of demonic-to-English translators.

 - The Rhyming Man, one of Mickey Mouse's enemies from comics in the 40s and recent storyline "The World To Come".